StairwayB/pundit_roles/README.md

 role :user, authorize_with: :logged_in_user

 def logged_in_user?
-  user.present?
+  @user.present?
 end
 ```

-#### Users with multiple roles
+### Users with multiple roles

-You may have noticed that in the first example, `correct_user` has fewer permitted options
+You may have noticed that in the first example `correct_user` has fewer permitted options
 defined than `user`.
-That is because PunditRoles does not treat roles as exclusionary, instead it treats roles as, well, roles.
+That is because PunditRoles does not treat roles as exclusionary.
-Users may have one role, or they may have multiple roles within the context of the model they are trying to access.
+Users may have a single role or they may have multiple roles, within the context of the model they are trying to access.
-In the previous example, a `correct_user`, meaning a `user` trying to access it's own Model, is naturally
+In the previous example, a `correct_user`, meaning a `user` trying to access it's own model, is naturally
-also a regular `user`, so it will have access to all options a regular `user` has access to, plus the
+also a regular `user`, so it will have access to all options a regular `user` has access to plus the
 options that a `correct_user` has access to.

 Take this example, to better illustrate what is happening: